 The strength of Alberta’s financial sector and the trend toward digitalization has spurred the growth of numerous fintech companies.
-With a growth projection of 11 per cent year-over-year, the province is forecasted to spend $1.1 billion in digital transformation of financial services by 2022.
+Alberta will invest over $1.5 billion in digital transformation for financial services from 2021 to 2024.

-The province’s fintech firms specialize in in blockchain, cryptocurrency, insurtech, paytech, capital markets and investments, wealthtech, and software.
+The province’s fintech firms specialize in blockchain, cryptocurrency, insurtech, paytech, capital markets and investments, wealthtech, software and more.

 Investors are taking note of Alberta’s emerging fintech sector.
 With three fintech unicorns, the province is not only developing innovative products but connecting with the capital needed to grow.